 The method is simple and easy, as well as the puree freezes wonderfully for later use.

 What is Pumpkin Puree?

-It’s the pureed flesh of a pumpkin.
+It’s the pureed pumpkin flesh.
 It’s what you’d purchase in cans that becomes a key seasonal ingredient in many dishes.